Deontay Wilder made a bold prediction at the height of his career when stating he’d blow away Floyd Mayweather’s 50-0 record.

 It will be interesting to see if stretchers and death warrants remain in the vocabulary when the exciting puncher returns to the ring.

-Has the mindset changed at all? – We will see.
+Has the mindset changed at all? – We shall see in a couple of months.